-EASA cares for the safety of the youngest aircraft occupants and recommends the use of approved child seats on board of an aircraft.
+Children have become regular passengers in air travel.
+EASA cares for the safety of the youngest air travellers and strongly recommends the use of approved child seats on board an aircraft.

 If you are planning to use a child seat on board an aircraft, it is important to check several things, such as if your child seat is suitable and approved to be used in aircraft, if it fits and can be secured onto the aircraft seat and how.
 Always check the manufacturer’s instructions and with the airline you are flying with.
 If you take a child seat on board, don’t forget to take the child seat manufacturer’s instructions on your flight for the airline and cabin crew members to check the correct installation on an aircraft seat.